jupiterjs/javascriptmvc-site/public/tutorials/examples/contacts/contacts.md

 @page contacts Contacts
 @parent examples 1

-This is a tutorial application that introduces and explains step-by-step how to architect a JavascriptMVC 3.0 style application using a contacts application.
+This is a tutorial application that introduces and explains step-by-step how to architect a DoneJS 3.0 style application using a contacts application.
 Contacts is a lightweight application that allows users to add and organize their friends' contact information.

 This tutorial describes: